Robin Baggett Stadium: Expansions

 In November 2012, a 6,000-square-foot lighted hitting area was completed for roughly $300,000, with retractable netting allowing for three long cages alongside three short cages.

 In 2018, the university began an $8 million enhancement project at Baggett Stadium.
 The project included a two-story, 10,000-square-foot clubhouse complete with a lounge and kitchen, meeting and study space, locker room, training room, offices, and a therapeutic cold plunge pool.
 The previously existing clubhouse, which had stood for 17 years, was demolished on June 11, 2018 by the project's contractor, Exbon Development of Garden Grove, California.

 In addition, new permanent seating and backstop safety netting was installed by the start of the 2018 season, raising the capacity to 3,138.

 Announced February 13, 2019, a new Daktronics videoboard ranging 36 feet by 20.4 feet was added, with 1,080-by-612 pixel resolution LED lighting.

 As part of the almost overall $10 million project, the Dignity Health Baseball Clubhouse was completed in August 2020.
 Additionally, a $1 million Hoffman Press Box, which provided seating for 20 event staff employees and media members, was completed in April 2021, including two tiered rows of seats, electrical and internet upgrades, and improved sight lines.

 In 2022, Cal Poly ranked 38th in the nation in average home attendance, drawing 1,905 fans per game to Baggett Stadium.

 On March 25, 2023, Hall of Fame shortstop Ozzie Smith returned to the stadium, as his statue (relocated and upgraded as part of the complex entrance's remodeling) was re-dedicated; the surrounding walkways are now part of Ozzie Smith Plaza.

 The new Hoffman Press Box at Cal Poly's Baggett Stadium was dedicated in May 2021.

 The commemorative Baggett Stadium logo is shown in April 2023.

-Robin Baggett Stadium, home to the Cal Poly baseball team, is pictured in San Luis Obispo, Calif., in April 2023.
+Baggett Stadium, home to the Cal Poly baseball team, is pictured in San Luis Obispo, Calif., in April 2023.

 Bishop Peak in San Luis Obispo is visible behind the right-field stands of Cal Poly's Baggett Stadium.

 Ozzie Smith Plaza at the entrance to Cal Poly's Baggett Stadium was dedicated during a Mustang baseball series in San Luis Obispo, Calif., in 2023.